 From the bean genus (Phaseolus) of the legume family (Fabaceae), the aduki plant grows like a vine and bears pods filled with beans.
 These can be cooked whole or ground into a fine flour.
 They have been grown and eaten in Korea, China and Japan since ancient times, and are often called ‘king of beans’.

-Lush purchase organically-grown aduki beans from China which are then shipped to the UK to be ground.
+Lush purchase organically-grown aduki beans from Argentina which are then shipped to the UK to be ground.
 When whole, they are dark red in colour with a thin white line along the ridge.